 Discover why the world’s supreme gateway city is perfect for your event

-London is one of the best connected cities in the world.
+London is one of the best connected cities in the world and it's very easy for business to travel around London.
 Transport improvements and enhancements are constantly being made in the capital but from 2018, the £15 billion Crossrail project, forty years in the making, will completely transform travel around London improving connections, increasing capacity and radically reducing the time it takes to get across and around the city - great news for anyone wanting to bring their event here.

-From next summer, Crossrail will begin running from Heathrow Terminal 4 to Paddington.
+From next summer, Crossrail will begin running from Heathrow Terminal 4 to Paddington, which will further help business in London.
 By the end of the year it will take only 28 minutes to get to London’s West End, 34 minutes to reach the City of London and just 44 minutes to travel from Heathrow in the west to the capital’s biggest event venues, ExCeL and O2, located in the east of London.

 Ten new stations are being built as part of the Crossrail project.
 Paddington, Bond Street, Tottenham Court Road and Farringdon will all be completely overhauled to cater for the 200 million passengers expected to use what will become known as the Elizabeth Line each year.
 Multiple entrances and ticket halls, more space below ground and straightforward access to the rest of the transport network will make travelling an even easier experience.